When Is Measuring a Coronary Artery Calcium Score Cost Effective?

 - Nasir K, Bittencourt MS, Blaha MJ, et al. Implications of coronary artery calcium testing among statin candidates according to American College of Cardiology/American Heart Association cholesterol management guidelines: MESA (Multi-Ethnic Study of Atherosclerosis).
 J Am Coll Cardiol 2015;66:1657-68.

-Keywords: Aspirin, Atherosclerosis, Biological Markers, Blood Pressure, Calcium, Cardiovascular Diseases, Cholesterol, Coronary Artery Disease, Diabetes Mellitus, Hydroxymethylglutaryl-CoA Reductase Inhibitors, Hypertension, Life Style, Lipids, Lipoproteins, LDL, Myalgia, Pharmacies, Primary Prevention, Risk Factors, Smoking, Tomography, Tomography, X-Ray Computed
+Keywords: Aspirin, Atherosclerosis, Biomarkers, Blood Pressure, Calcium, Cardiovascular Diseases, Cholesterol, Coronary Artery Disease, Diabetes Mellitus, Hydroxymethylglutaryl-CoA Reductase Inhibitors, Hypertension, Life Style, Lipids, Lipoproteins, LDL, Myalgia, Pharmacies, Primary Prevention, Risk Factors, Smoking, Tomography, Tomography, X-Ray Computed

 < Back to Listings